 Jig Fishing For Steelhead

-Jig fishing for steelhead is a lesser known method of spin fishing for steelhead, however, it can be very effective.
-I drift lightweight jigs under a float when I’m float fishing for steelhead.
+Jig fishing for steelhead is a lesser-known method of spin fishing for steelhead, however, it can be very effective if you use my recommended jigs and the jig fishing methods that work for me and other guides.

 Bottom Bouncing For Steelhead